 If Ian Rankin is the Robert Carlyle of Scottish crime writers, then Jardine is surely its Sean Connery - Glasgow Herald

-Quintin Jardine was born in the West of Scotland.
-He was educated in Glasgow, where he ditched a token attempt to study law for more interesting careers in journalism,government propaganda, and political spin-doctoring.
+Quintin Jardine was born once upon a time in the West - of Scotland rather than America, but still he grew to manhood as a massive Sergio Leone fan.
+On the way there he was educated, against his will, in Glasgow, where he ditched a token attempt to study law for more interesting careers in journalism, government propaganda, and political spin-doctoring.
 After a close call with the Brighton Bomb in 1984, he moved into the even riskier world of media relations consultancy, before realising that all along he had been training to become a crime writer.
 Now, forty novels later, he never looks back.

 Along the way he has created/acquired an extended family in Scotland and Spain.
 Everything he does is for them.